wasjabloch/relMT/docs/how-to/formats.md

     +-- STATION_PHASE-wvarr.npy
 ```

+The name of the `root/` directory can be arbitrary.

 ### `config.yaml` configuration file

 The configuration file holds the options that control the runtime behavior of
 `relMT`.
-It is located in the root directory.
+It is located in the `root/` directory.

 An empty configuration file can be created with: